alex-r-bigelow/sanitized-wrangling-codes/codes.md

 ## INTUITION_ABOUT_NETWORKS.
 People have "gut feelings," intuition about their data as networks
   - Networks: the data workers seem to have a gut feeling that their data is network/relational but they don’t have a clear understanding of what these relations/hierarchies are (they seem that they are waiting to explore the data and find these out)
-  - From "Initial Network / Hierarchy Data Deails -- If, on second thought, this does not describe the data":
+  - From "Initial Network / Hierarchy Data Details -- If, on second thought, this does not describe the data":
     - "It is possible to have a network and I hope to work with it later. as of now, it doesn't have relationships. hence.."
     - "I don’t think of this in terms of nodes but in terms of a hierarchical dataset."
     - "Taxonomy is hierarchical"